Is It a Sin to Waste Sperm? What the Bible Actually Says

 5. Questions Every Christian Should Ask About Masturbation

-Because the Bible does not list masturbation as sin in itself, we must use wisdom and evaluate the context, motivation, and result of the act.
-Here are questions every believer should prayerfully consider:
+Because the Bible does not list masturbation as sin in itself, we must evaluate context, motive, and result.
+Here are the diagnostic questions every believer should prayerfully consider:

 Is It a Sin When You Masturbate?